 Revenues in Fresh were £9.5 million (FY22: £9.1 million).
-The growth reflects increased variable fee income related to higher of student beds and BTR apartments under management at the start of FY23 (22,896) compared to FY22 (22,155).
+The growth reflects increased variable fee income related to higher student occupancy, as well as the number of student beds and BTR apartments under management at the start of FY23 (22,896) compared to FY22 (22,155).

-Gross profit rose to £6.0 million (FY22: £5.9 million), at a margin of 63.2% (FY22:
+Gross profit rose to £6.0 million (FY22: £5.9 million), at a margin of 63.2% (FY22: 64.8%).

-FY23 with 23,064 units under management across 71 schemes.
-However, 6,800 student beds left Fresh management in October 2023, to be managed in-house offset by new contract wins, leaving Fresh with approximately 19,000 units under management across 71 schemes at the residents, focusing on the Be wellbeing programme.
-This is reflected in its record and the award of Platinum status in the Global Student Living Index and winning Best Student Private Housing Provider for programme won the prestigious Health and Wellbeing Award at the Property Week Student Housing Awards.
+Fresh took on two new student schemes with 500 beds in the year and finished FY23 with 23,064 units under management across 71 schemes.
+However, 6,800 student beds left Fresh management in October 2023, to be managed in-house by clients.
+These losses are partially offset by new contract wins, leaving Fresh with approximately 19,000 units under management across 71 schemes at the start of FY24

-During the year, Fresh introduced a new delivery model to enhance its focus accountability within the organisation support the ability to scale, and offer career paths to retain talent.
+During the year, Fresh introduced a new delivery model to enhance its focus on residents and clients, ensure clear accountability within the organisation, support the ability to scale, and offer career paths to retain talent.
 Fresh also continued to develop the Yardi property management software introduced in the prior year, in particular to refine it for the student market.

-The business has developed its branding, putting in place the Fresh Student and Fresh Renting brands, to support online of the two sectors.
+The business has developed its branding, putting in place the Fresh Student and Fresh Renting brands, to support online searches and reflect the differing needs of the two sectors.
 Fresh has also created a white-label offering, which is seeing strong interest from clients and allows, for example, the development of branding for individual buildings for BTR clients.